Jiamian-Wang/HSI_baseline/README.md

-# Title: new baseline for CASSI measurement reconstruction
+# new baseline for CASSI measurement reconstruction

 This repository contains the test code and pre-trained models for the arXiv paper "******".